sprovvidenza/factorial/README.md

 > docker-compose up --build

-The application will be available on http://localhost:3000 and only for test you can use this credentials:
+The application will be available on http://localhost:3000 and only for test pourpose, you can use this credential:
 - username: factorial-admin
 - password: password

 ## Technologies

-To made this application have been used this technologies:
+The following technologies have been used to make this application:

 - [Spring Authorization Server](https://github.com/spring-projects/spring-authorization-server) to create the IDP
-- [Spring Boot](https://spring.io/projects/spring-boot) to made the metric server
+- [Spring Boot](https://spring.io/projects/spring-boot) to make the metric server
 - [MongoDb and own time series collection](https://www.mongodb.com/docs/manual/core/timeseries-collections/) to persist the metrics.
 - [React](https://react.dev/learn) and [Material UI](https://mui.com/material-ui/getting-started/) for the frontend layer